What is a bootloader?

 100% [================================================] 44.000 B, 23.620 KB/s

-The blink-actled program sits in an endless loop blinking the blue on-board led.
+The blink-actled program runs an endless loop to blink the blue on-board led.

 To load and run a different program, your must first reset the Pi by briefly interrupting power.
 This step is necessary to reset the Pi and reenter the bootloader so it is ready to receive a new program.
-Your parts kit includes a usb cable with a rocker switch so you can perform a reset by a quick switch to off then back on.
+You can reset by unplugging and replugging the USB or clicking the tiny reset button (available on Mango Pi latest board rev Dec 2025).

 Pro-tip: mango-run